thalassa-cloud/terraform-provider-thalassa/docs/resources/natgateway.md

 - `annotations` (Map of String) Annotations for the NatGateway
 - `description` (String) A human readable description about the natGateway
 - `labels` (Map of String) Labels for the NatGateway
+- `organisation_id` (String) Reference to the Organisation of the NatGateway.
+If not provided, the organisation of the (Terraform) provider will be used.

 ### Read-Only